where to buy a book

-First, scroll down past the photo to browse the list and see whether any of our favorite indie bookstores are close enough to you that you could pay them a visit.
+First, scroll down past the photo to browse the list and see whether any of my favorite indie bookstores are close enough to you that you could pay them a visit.
 Or maybe pick one or two from the list, get in touch with them, and ask about their ordering process.
 If you do order remotely, you’ll still be supporting a local, independent bookstore, even it it’s not in your own town.

 But if you’d rather jump online and do your book ordering right away, may I suggest visiting the website of our friends at the Village Lights Bookstore in Madison, Indiana.
 They have a robust book-search and book-ordering page, where I even found a book I’d been hunting for years and had been unable to find anywhere else.
 If you go this route, you’ll be supporting a wonderful small-town bookshop and their delightful bookstore cats.

 Or, as another alternative, but still without resorting to Amazon, you might want to try the Bookshop.org website.
-It showcases reading lists, hosts online storefronts for both indie bookshops and other bookish groups (our affiliate shop* is here), and pledges to give a hefty percentage of proceeds to all of its member bookstores.
+It showcases reading lists, hosts online storefronts for both indie bookshops and other bookish groups (my affiliate shop* is here), and pledges to give a hefty percentage of proceeds to all of its member bookstores.

-In our search for cozy home-away-from-home spots, we here at The Novel Cat are always on the lookout for delightfully independent bookshops.
-And, to help you in your search for the same, I’ve compiled (and continue to add to) this list of our favorite U.S. shops that sell new, used, and new-and-used books.
+In an ongoing search for cozy home-away-from-home spots, I’m always on the lookout for delightfully independent bookshops.
+And, to help you in your search for the same, I’ve compiled (and continue to add to) this list of my favorite U.S. shops that sell new, used, and new-and-used books.

-The list below is arranged alphabetically, but if you’d prefer, we’ve also arranged the list by city & state.
-As we continue to travel and discover wonderful new-to-us bookstores, we’ll add them to the list.
+The list below is arranged alphabetically, but if you’d prefer, I’ve also arranged the list by city & state.
+As my husband and I continue to travel and discover wonderful new-to-us bookstores, I’ll add them to the list.

 Whenever you find yourself close to one or more of these, be sure to stop in for a visit!